ekzhang/warp-react-template/README.md

 - Hot reloading on both the frontend and backend in development.
 - Static assets compiled and built for production.
 - Minimal docker image for deployment.
+- GraphQL endpoint on the server through Juniper.

 This is still a work in progress.
 I'm trying to figure out the best way to set up my full-stack environment before starting my next project.